-Starting from the beginning of the 1970ies, Austria’s population growth has almost exclusively been caused by migration gains from abroad since birth surpluses have been more or less negligible.
-At the same time, both international and internal migration gains and losses have been distributed very unevenly across Austria.
-Hence, migration movements showed regional variations: while larger agglomeration areas have been experiencing migration gains, rural areas have been facing migration losses.
+Since the early 1970s, Austria’s population growth has almost exclusively been caused by migration gains from abroad because birth surpluses have become more or less negligible.
+Both international and internal migration movements are distributed unevenly across Austria with varying regional effects: while larger agglomeration areas have been experiencing migration gains, rural areas have been facing migration losses.

 In 2020, there were 1 014 094 changes of residency in

 Austrian.
 Those were approximately 44 600 fewer changes than in 2019,